 Neuromodulation treats people living with chronic pain and movement disorders.
 Abbott’s portfolio of therapies helps them move and feel better.
 Hence, reducing chronic pain.

 Nutrition produces science-based nutrition products for people of all ages.
 Brand name products include Similac, PediaSure, Pedialyte, Ensure, Glucerna, EAS and ZonePerfect.

 The pharmaceutical area brings trusted brands to people in developing countries around the world.
 Treatments concentrate on gastroenterology, women’s health, cardiovascular, pain management, central nervous system disorders, respiratory and influenza.

 Dividends are an important part of Abbott’s heritage and investment identity.
-Abbott has declared 380 consecutive quarterly dividends since 1924 and has increased the dividend payout for 47 consecutive years.
+Abbott has declared 384 consecutive quarterly dividends since 1924 and has increased the dividend payout for 48 consecutive years.

 Abbott is a member of the S&P 500 Dividend Aristocrats Index, which tracks companies that have annually increased their dividend for 25 consecutive years.

-|1 Year||3 Years||5 Years|
+|1 Year||3 Years||5 Years||7 Years|

-Acquisitions have fueled Abbott’s revenue growth.
+Acquisitions have been a big part of Abbott’s revenue growth.

 After clearing regulatory hurdles, they also acquired Alere for $5.3 billion in 2017.
 This made Abbott a leader in the $7 billion point-of-care diagnostics market.